 Where can I find more information about the SLE requirement?

 For more information refer to the Australian Government’s:

 Students who commenced their course from 2022 onwards must meet Australian Government completion rates to maintain a CSP and/or HELP loan.
 This includes students who deferred an offer in 2021 and are commencing from 2022 onwards.

-How the completion rate requirement works
+What is the completion rate requirement?

-- Students who commenced their course from 2022 onwards must successfully complete at least 50 per cent of units of study (ie subjects) and avoid a low completion rate in order to maintain Commonwealth assistance.
+- Students who commenced their course from 2022 onwards must successfully complete at least 50 per cent of units of study (ie. subjects) and avoid a low completion rate in order to maintain Commonwealth assistance.
 This includes students who deferred an offer in 2021 and are commencing from 2022 onwards.
 The Australian Government defines a low completion rate as:

 - For a higher education course lower than bachelor (such as a diploma, concurrent diploma, or enabling course), a fail rate of more than 50 per cent after you have attempted four or more subjects.

 - The completion rate requirements do not apply to the University's 25-point specialist and professional certificates, or non-award courses.